1jour1vin

 "A wine that tells the story of an ancestral terroir in the Languedoc"

-A wine made from three iconic Languedoc grape varieties, with a fresh, aromatic bouquet featuring notes of garrigue, spices, and red berries.
-It captivates with its intense fruitiness, refined tannins, and rich notes of ripe fruit.
+A wine made from three iconic Languedoc grape varieties, with a fresh and aromatic bouquet featuring notes of garrigue, spices, and red berries.
+It captivates with its intense fruitiness, refined tannins, and luscious notes of ripe fruit.
 A reliable, authentic, and generous choice that perfectly embodies the spirit of the South.

 Buy your Gérard Bertrand wines at the best prices in a private sale!